-It has a water-resistance of 5ATM, which, again, is absolutely fine for rides on rainy days.
+It has a water resistance of 5ATM, which, again, is absolutely fine for rides on rainy days.

 What’s best is what you get with the other Garmin devices; GPS, GLONASS and Galileo.
 Your route is well-presented for onscreen navigation, even if you like to ride off-track in the woods.
-Also, there’s a built-in barometric altimeter which will track your elevation across different terrains.
+Also, there’s a built-in barometric altimeter that will track your elevation across different terrains.

 It’ll also keep an eye on your blood oxygen, sleep quality, heart rate and stress levels.

 You can get up to 5 days between charges in smartwatch mode and a rather sad 6 hours with GPS mode on.
 So, whilst the GPS accuracy is fantastic for the more adventurous cyclist who likes to get muddy, you’ll not be able to track an all-day ride.